trampgeek/moodle-qtype_coderunner/README.md

 (or www-data depending on what user the web server runs as) and then make it all not world readable.
 However, if you do that after installing CodeRunner you'll break the set-uid-root program that's used to start the Runguard sandbox.
-So you then need to re-run the CodeRunner installer to fix it.
+So you then need to re-run the runguard installer to fix it.

 ### Running the unit tests